Skip to main content

 Dry eye becomes more common with age.
 Some women develop dry eye during menopause, due to hormonal changes.
 Other people develop dry eye from living in a windy, dry environment or working in a building with constant air condition.
 Exposure to sun, tobacco smoke or cold or allergy medicines can also lead to dry eye.

-While artificial tears and ointments are the most common treatments for dry eye, some patients find relief from consuming omega-3 fatty acids.
+While artificial tears and ointments are the most common treatments for dry eye, some patients have heard the outdated advice that omega-3 fatty acids may also help.
+There's no strong evidence that this is true, unfortunately.

-Fish oil supplements versus consuming a diet rich in omega 3 fatty acids
+Will a diet rich in omega 3 fatty acids benefit the eyes?